Azure/Avere/docs/getting_data_onto_vfxt.md

 1. Install msrsync and its prerequisites (rsync and Python 2.6 or later)
 2. Determine the total number of files and directories to be copied.

-   For example, use the Avere utility ``walkermp.py`` (available soon from GitHub; contact Avere Systems for details) to count the number of items to be copied.
+   For example, use the Avere utility ``walkermp.py`` (available soon from GitHub; <!-- xxx is this in the download? xxx --> contact Avere Systems for details) to count the number of items to be copied.

    If not using ``walkermp.py``, you can calculate the number of items with the Gnu ``find`` tool as follows:
    ```bash